our 2025/2026 Season

 Our Vision

-RST imagines an inclusive world where diversity is celebrated through a deeper understanding of each other.
+Ruby Slippers Theatre imagines a world where diversity is celebrated through a deeper understanding of each other.

 Our Mission

-To bring this vision to reality, RST illuminates under-represented perspectives by giving voice to diverse artists from across the country including Quebec works in English translation.
+To realize this vision, RST illuminates under-represented perspectives and inspires independent critical thought by giving voice to diverse equity deserving artists from across Canada including Québec works in English translation.
+In this way we advance the inclusive stage and theatre practice.